a20351766/udo.1.4.0/docs/source/network/network.md

 # Blockchain network

-This topic will describe, **at a conceptual level**, how Hyperledger Fabric allows organizations to collaborate in the formation of blockchain networks.
-If you're an architect, administrator or developer, you can use this topic to get a solid understanding of the major structure and process components in a Hyperledger Fabric blockchain network.
+This topic will describe, **at a conceptual level**, how Hyperledger UDO allows organizations to collaborate in the formation of blockchain networks.
+If you're an architect, administrator or developer, you can use this topic to get a solid understanding of the major structure and process components in a Hyperledger UDO blockchain network.
 This topic will use a manageable worked example that introduces all of the major components in a blockchain network.
 After understanding this example you can read more detailed information about these components elsewhere in the documentation, or try